Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Integrated Security.md

 }
 ```

-The output buffer `v16` is at `rsp+0x10`, and the return address sits at `rsp+0xb8`, a distance of 168 bytes from the start of the buffer.
-There is no bounds check on `width × height`, so supplying a region wider than 168 pixels overwrites the saved return address, a classic stack buffer overflow.

 The binary also disables ASLR by re-executing itself with `ADDR_NO_RANDOMIZE`, and the stack has no canary, making the overflow trivially exploitable.